allegheny-college-expressioneers/syllabus/README.md

 # Welcome to CMPSC 100: Computational Expression at Allegheny College, Fall 2021 <!-- UPDATEME-->

+Up to this point, you might have used your computer to write Google Docs, watch YouTube videos, or listen to your favorite music on Spotify.
+Believe it or not, you can use the very same computer to create the next Minecraft, design a new social media platform, or even develop software to help cure diseases!
+You have everything you need to change the world right at your fingertips.
+Ready to learn how?
+This course will teach you how to bring your digital dreams to life using computational thinking.

 ## Course Details

 **Course Number:** CMPSC 100.02<!-- UPDATEME -->\